atrocore/atrocore/README.md

 AtroCore is a open-source Data Platform, Master Data Management and Data Integration software.
 Thanks to its configuration possibilities it is an excellent tool for cost-effective and timely application development that comes with the powerful out-of-the-box functionality.

+### History
+Our software has been in active development since 2018.
+It all began with a simple idea: to create a better open-source PIM solution for our customers.

+We are now able to confidently assure our customers that their requirements, extending well beyond just PIM, can be fully addressed without compromise.
+Our software offers a robust, comprehensive, and highly flexible toolbox designed to meet a wide range of business needs.

 ### AtroCore Software can be used for:

 - Master Data Management